About Philippa Barton

-- Managing the financial affairs of people under a mental disability, whether as deputy, attorney or trustee
+- Managing the financial affairs of mentally incapacitated clients, whether as deputy, attorney or trustee

 - Obtaining probate and administering estates

 - Drafting trust deeds, powers of attorney and wills

 She regularly publish articles in Personal Injury journals dealing with mental capacity and deputyship issues as they effect personal injury lawyers.
 Philippa is recommended in both legal directories, Chambers 2022 and Legal 500, 2022.

 "Philippa Barton is fantastic and meets the needs of her clients very well."
 "She is really friendly, knowledgeable, helpful and quick to respond."
 Chambers UK, 2022